Zander Identity Theft Review

 Is Zander ID Theft any good?

-Zander ID Theft is a good service, with comprehensive identity monitoring, low prices and monthly contracts.
-However, if you want credit monitoring, then Zander ID Theft isn’t a good choice.
+Zander ID Theft is a good service, with comprehensive identity monitoring, low prices, and monthly contracts.
+However, if you want credit monitoring, then Zander ID Theft isn’t a good choice, as it doesn’t provide copies of credit scores and reports.
+If you go with Zander Insurance, you can obtain your credit reports manually from any of the three credit bureaus once a year for free.

 Which is better, LifeLock or Zander?